z505/GoLazarus/README.md

 There may be another way without using CodeToolBoss, in intf related units.
 Such as:
 * Building lazarus with -dEnableCodeCompleteTemplates
 * then inserting code that way between begin/end

+## Hooking the Events for widgets in the IDE
+Need a way to hook into the IDE which can insert code every time an event is added through double clicking the widget or double clicking the event in the object inspector.
+Related code in Lazarus source code when this happens:
+* ValueEditDblClick, ToggleRow, DoCallEdit, in objectinspector.pp
+* form widget double clicked: ???